-- a cryptocurrency tokens are meant to pay for goods or services external to the platform or not only exclusively between the platform and its users but also between users; - b utility tokens are supposed to convey some functional utility to token holders other than or in addition to payment for goods or services, in the form of access to a product or service.
-These tokens come with particular rights, such as a right of access to a future service, a right to redeem the token for another token or service or voting rights, which are often designed to shape the functionality of the product; and - c security tokens are comparable to traditional securities set out in Article 4(1)(44) of MiFID II, such as conventional debt or equity instruments.
+or service.
+These tokens come with particular rights, such as a right of access to a future service, a right to redeem the token for another token or service or voting rights, which are often designed to shape the functionality of the product; and c security tokens are comparable to traditional securities set out in Article 4(1)(44) of MiFID II, such as conventional debt or equity instruments.85

-This rough categorisation - which corresponds to the general approach pursued by BaFin - illustrates that tokens may differ significantly.
-Following the amendments to the KWG, as from 1 January 2020, tokens with exchange and payment functions and tokens used for investment (for example, security tokens and investment tokens) are likely to fall within the broad definition of cryptographic values and thus constitute financial instruments under the KWG (aside from possible classification of these tokens as other types of financial instruments, which is to be assessed on a case-by-case basis) and the WpIG.
+This rough categorisation, which corresponds to the general approach pursued by BaFin, illustrates that tokens may differ significantly.
+Following the amendments to the KWG, as from 1 January 2020, tokens with exchange and payment functions and tokens used for investment (for example, security tokens and investment tokens) are likely to fall within the broad definition of cryptographic values, and thus constitute financial instruments under the KWG (aside from possible classification of these tokens as other types of financial instruments, which is to be assessed on a case-by-case basis) and the WpIG.86